 Under the guidance of respected leaders, the Institute participants strive to share and to value the wisdom of fellow-travelers in a world increasingly in need of the widest circle of community that we can create.
-This year we will be guided once again by our leaders of last year–back by popular demand–as well as some new voices.
+This year we will be guided once again by some of last year’s leaders–back by popular demand–as well as some new voices.
 They are well-respected leaders who model pastoral presence and promote a culture of caring and presence to all in need.

 Kathleen Maloney-Tarr, a writer and spiritual director, returns to conduct her popular writing workshop for those who wish to explore our theme of “Journeying Through” by personal writing.
 There will be an opportunity for some of our writers to share their work with the Interfaith community.
 This has been an annual highlight of our Interfaith Institute and we are delighted to have her join us again this summer!

 Come and enjoy the learning and the fellowship.
 Share our time of deep reflection and high spirits.
 Help to create a reflective, caring community that can sustain itself beyond our days in the mountains, strengthening for our return from the mountain.
 Registration fees for 2019 cover the cost of the program as well as room and board at Wildacres for 3 nights, including 8 kosher meals.
 The fees are based on double occupancy ($50 single supplement).
 A limited amount of scholarship assistance is available.
 Children’s learning programs will be offered by Kitty Wolf, an experienced educator.
 This program, entitled “God’s Paintbrush,” utilizes arts and crafts materials and a specially designed curriculum for children of all faiths.